 The University's libraries are the center of intellectual activities outside the classroom.
-Boatwright Memorial Library, facing Westhampton Lake, is the main library.
-It is home to the Business Information Center, the Media Resource Center and the Science Information Center.
+Boatwright Memorial Library, facing Westhampton Lake, is the main library; it includes the Media Resource Center.
 The Parsons Music Library is in the Modlin Center for the Arts.
 The Law Library in the T.C.
-Williams School of

-Law serves the special needs of law students and faculty.
+Williams School of Law serves the special needs of law students and faculty.
 The libraries' collections have been developed to meet the needs of students and faculty.
-Those collections consist of more than 475,000 volumes, access to more than 50,000 print and online journals, 46,000 electronic books, more than 200 online databases and a wealth of resources in media such as sheet music, DVD, audio CD, microfilm and audiobooks.
+Those collections consist of more than 500,000 volumes, access to more than 52,000 print and online journals, 64,000 electronic books, more than 200 online databases and a wealth of resources in media such as sheet music, DVD, audio CD, microfilm and audiobooks.
 Since 1900 the University of Richmond has enjoyed status as a depository for U.S. Government publications.
 Boatwright Memorial Library holds more than 500,000 government documents in print and microform and provides electronic access to thousands more.
 The Galvin Rare Book room contains nearly 25,000 rare books, first editions, maps, photographs and manuscripts.
-The online catalog (http://library.richmond.edu) provides access to the collections through the Internet.
+The online catalog (http://library. richmond.edu) provides access to the collections through the Internet.